 Because the ordinance would be governing city employees, it requires dialogue with public unions, including Oakland’s police union.
-City attorneys are in the process of conferring with the union about the ordinance’s penalties; Hofer expects the union to advocate to eliminate or water down those penalties.
-After that process concludes, according to Hofer, the council will vote on the ordinance.
+City attorneys are in the process of conferring with the union about the ordinance’s penalties, and Hofer expects the union to advocate to eliminate or water down those penalties.
+After that process concludes, the council will vote on the ordinance.

 “[The union] has always been the elephant in the room,” Hofer said.
 “They’ve always carried a ton of weight, but recently … their endorsements have been the kiss of death.
 Candidates they wanted to run on council lost….
 Their power has diminished.”

 Hofer noted that the union could potentially influence the legislation’s accompanying misdemeanor penalty, but he expects most of the penalty components to survive.